lcondliffe/ansible-lab/README.md

 `ssh -i ~/.ssh/lw.pem ubuntu@34.254.204.84`

 NOTE: You must also configure an AWS authentication method on this host in order for the dynamic inventory and other API calls to AWS functionality to work.

+### To-Do
+- Hide the lab instances behind a NAT gateway rather than have public IPs assigned to all nodes.
+- Parametise the configuration with variables.